doberkofler/web_plsql/README.md

 # Configuration

-## How does a mod_plsql DAD configuration compare to the web_plsql configuration file
+## How does a mod_plsql DAD configuration compare to the web_plsql app

 ```
 <Location /pls/sample>